1969 Northern Ireland riots: Irish Republican Army

 At the time, the IRA released a statement on 18 August, saying it had been "in action in Belfast and Derry" and "fully equipped units had been sent to the border".
 It had been "reluctantly compelled into action by Orange murder gangs" and warned the British Army that if it "was used to supress [sic] the legitimate demands of the people they will have to take the consequences" and urged the Irish government to send the Irish Army over the border.
-Cathal Goulding, the IRA Chief of Staff, sent small units from Dublin, Cork and Kerry to border counties of Donegal, Leitrim and Monaghan with orders to attack RUC posts in Northern Ireland and draw off pressure from Belfast and Derry.
+Cathal Goulding, the IRA Chief of Staff, sent small units from Dublin and counties Cork and Kerry to the border counties of Donegal, Leitrim and Monaghan with orders to attack RUC posts in Northern Ireland and draw off pressure from Belfast and Derry.
 A total of 96 weapons and 12,000 rounds of ammunition were also sent to the North.

 Nevertheless, the poor state of IRA arms and military capability in August 1969 led to a bitter split within the IRA in Belfast.
 According to Hanley and Millar, "dissensions that pre-dated August [1969] had been given a powerful emotional focus".
 In September 1969, a group of IRA men led by Billy McKee and Joe Cahill stated that they would no longer be taking orders from the Dublin leadership of the IRA, or from Billy McMillen (their commander in Belfast), because they had not provided enough weapons or planning to defend Catholic areas.
 In December 1969, they broke away to form the 'Provisional' IRA and vowed to defend areas from attack by loyalists and the RUC.
 The other wing of the IRA became known as the 'Official' IRA.
 Shortly after its formation, Provisionals launched an offensive campaign against the state of Northern Ireland.